baijum/essential-go/sphinx/introduction.rst

 program.
 The next chapter will provide more detailed explanations about this example and delve further into the concepts of Go programming.

+Note: The Go Playground website, available at https://go.dev/play, serves as a platform for publicly sharing Go source code.
+It also offers the convenience of running programs directly within the browser.

 Using Git
 ~~~~~~~~~